 Which, as you must know by now, is exactly what we’re all about.

-There is no hard and fast rule as to what a map should look like, other than be attractive and enticing and give you the correct information to use the transport system it is showing with confidence.
+There is no hard and fast rule as to what a map should look like, other than be attractive, enticing and give you the right information to use the transport system they are showing with confidence.

-The best maps are those that excite and draw you in, then either encourage you to linger and explore, if that is their purpose, or tell you what you need to know in an instant.
-Too complicated and they just overwhelm, too simple and they fail to give you that confidence you need.
+The best maps are those that draw you in, then either encourage you to linger and explore if that’s their purpose or tell you what you need to know in an instant.
+Too complicated and they overwhelm, too simple and they fail to give you that confidence you need.

-We always find the best solution to the problem, whether that’s creating desire for a trip by bus out into the country or to the seaside, explaining a complex network in an easy-to-follow urban set-up, or showing you where to get on and off your bus in a town or city.
+We always find the best solution to the problem, whether it’s a trip into the country or to the seaside, making a complex network easy-to-follow, or showing you where to get on and off in town.